 To address a need for anti-racist action on our campus and across our community, an exploratory project funded by the Bow Valley College General Research Fund collected data to investigate how and what anti-racist resources might best support our learners, our diversity and inclusion efforts, and our wider campus community.

-The project will produce a literature review, seeks to interview subject matter experts, and will survey and conduct focus groups with College learners, staff, and faculty.
-This work directly responds to the data being collected for the ongoing Vicarious Trauma in the Classroom project and the sharp increase in requests for anti-racist and anti-oppressive information and actions noted by the College’s Intercultural Centre throughout the past year.
+The project produced a literature review, interviewed subject matter experts, and surveyed and conducted focus groups with College learners, staff, and faculty.
+This work directly responded to the data collected for the Vicarious Trauma in the Classroom project and the sharp increase in requests for anti-racist and anti-oppressive information and actions noted by the College’s Intercultural Centre throughout the past year.

-Anti-racist actions at Bow Valley College not only builds on Creating a Culture of Inclusion and supports Vicarious Trauma in the Classroom, it also responds to the College’s academic and research priorities.
+Anti-racist actions at Bow Valley College not only built on Creating a Culture of Inclusion and supported Vicarious Trauma in the Classroom, it also responded to the College’s academic and research priorities.

-Implementing the project draws on internal strengths through its collaboration with the Intercultural Centre.
-It also provides an opportunity for two College student research assistants to apply what they are learning in class to a real world setting as well as gaining new skills as they contribute to the research plan’s data gathering and analysis.
+Implementing the project drew on internal strengths through its collaboration with the Intercultural Centre.
+It also provided an opportunity for two College student research assistants to apply what learned in class to a real world setting as well as gain new skills as they contributed to the research plan’s data gathering and analysis.

-The data gathered from the literature review, the six interviews with anti-racism experts, and the survey and focus groups with 130 College learners, staff, and faculty aims to produce a set of recommendations for next steps in developing anti-racism and anti-oppression resources and supports for our campus community.
+The data gathered from the literature review, the six interviews with anti-racism experts, and the survey and focus groups with 130 College learners, staff, and faculty produced a set of recommendations for next steps in developing anti-racism and anti-oppression resources and supports for our campus community.